Drowning Prevention & Water Safety

 Your CPR skills could save someone’s life in the time it takes for paramedics to arrive.
 Many organizations such as American Red Cross and American Heart Association offer CPR training courses, both online and in-person.

-Designate a responsible adult to supervise closely and constantly when children are in or near water (including bathtubs).
+Designate a responsible adult who’s job is to watch each child closely and constantly when in or near water (including bathtubs).
 You can assign a specific adult to supervise each child when they have access to water.
 Adults watching kids in or near water should avoid distracting activities like reading, using the phone, and consuming alcohol or drugs, because drowning happens quickly and quietly.
 After swim time is over, shut and lock doors that give access to water.
 Be proactive and learn about any risks when visiting another home or unfamiliar location.
-Adults should supervise children closely even when lifeguards are present.
+Adults should supervise children closely, even when lifeguards are present.

 Life jackets reduce the risk of drowning while boating for people of all ages and swimming abilities.
 Life jackets should be used by children for all activities while in and around natural water.
 Life jackets can also be used by weaker swimmers of all ages in and around natural water and swimming pools.
 Do not rely on air-filled or foam toys, as these are not safety devices.